News

 Diet soda linked to stroke.

-An article published in the Journal Stroke (Feb.14, 2019) indicated an increased risk of stroke and heart disease in women having more than 2 diet drinks per day.
+An article published in the Journal Stroke indicated an increased risk of stroke and heart disease in women having more than 2 diet drinks per day.
 Women using the diet drinks were twice as likely to have a stroke or heart problem.
 On the day the article was released Coca-Cola stock dropped 8.38% and Pepsi 1.34%.
 This may not be significant when compared to stock price swings.
 It will be interesting to see what happens over the next several days.

 The risk of stroke in diabetics (type I or 2) is 1.5 times greater than a similar person without diabetes.
 It is not known if that is in addition to the risk from diet drinks.
 People with diabetes tend to use artificially sweetened products.
 According to the American Diabetes Association the risk of stroke is even greater if you: